RajSaini23/Pickuplinesultra.com/README.md

 *   **TypeScript**: The primary language, adding type safety and reliability over plain JavaScript.
 *   **Next.js (React Framework)**: Provides the core structure, server-side rendering, and routing.
 *   **React**: For building the user interface with components.
+*   **Firebase Firestore**: A powerful, scalable NoSQL cloud database for storing and retrieving all app data (categories and quotes) in real-time.
 *   **Tailwind CSS**: For all the styling, allowing for rapid and consistent design.
 *   **ShadCN UI**: A library of beautifully designed, reusable UI components (like Buttons, Cards, Toasts).
 *   **Framer Motion**: Used for all the smooth animations (page transitions, component pop-ins).